An Unfinished Life

 An Unfinished Life is a 2005 American drama film directed by Lasse Hallström, and based on the Mark Spragg novel of the same name.
 The film stars Robert Redford, Jennifer Lopez, and Morgan Freeman.
-It is the story of a gruff Wyoming rancher (Redford) who must reconcile his relationship with his struggling daughter-in-law (Lopez) and previously-unknown-to-him granddaughter, after they show up unexpectedly at his ranch and ask to stay with him and his disabled best friend and neighbor (Freeman).
+It is the story of a gruff Wyoming rancher (Redford) who must reconcile his relationship with his struggling daughter-in-law (Lopez) and previously unknown-to-him granddaughter, after they show up unexpectedly at his ranch and ask to stay with him and his disabled best friend and neighbor (Freeman).

 Plot

 One year ago, a bear stole a calf from Mitch and Einar's ranch.
 The two friends attempted to save the calf, but the bear viciously attacked Mitch — and because Einar was drunk, he failed to save Mitch from serious injury.
 The bear escaped into the mountains.

 A year later, Mitch's wounds still cause him constant pain.
 Einar cares for Mitch daily, giving him morphine injections, food, and friendship.
 He leans his guilt on emotional crutches, while Mitch struggles to walk with real crutches.
 The bear is later seen foraging for food in town.
 Sheriff Crane Curtis captures it and it ends up in the town zoo.
 About the same time, Einar's long-lost daughter-in-law Jean shows up on his doorstep.

 Jean and her young daughter, Griff move in with Einar and Mitch.
 Einar's son, Griffin, had married Jean years ago.
 She discovered that she was pregnant with Griff after Griffin died in a car accident, after which the family broke up.
 Tension exists between Einar and Jean, as both are still grieving for Griffin; tensions build as Einar has always blamed Jean for his son's death.

 Since Griffin died, Jean has been in a series of unsuccessful relationships.
 She moved in with Einar to escape her abusive boyfriend, Gary.
 Jean starts working at a local coffee shop to earn money to become independent.
 There she befriends Nina, another waitress.
 Sheriff Curtis also becomes her friend.

 Meanwhile, Gary has tracked Jean down and appears in town.
 Initially, Einar and the sheriff throw him out of town.
 Einar asks Jean to tell him how Griffin died.
 Jean says they flipped a coin to determine who would drive, and she lost.
 At 3 a.m., the two tired souls had set out on the last leg of a long trip.
 Jean fell asleep at the wheel.
 The car flipped six times.
 Griffin died, but Jean survived.
 When Einar learns the truth about his son's death, he says they'll have to talk about Jean moving out.
 Jean says she's through talking.
-The next morning she takes Griff with her and leaves to stay with Nina, who ends up helping her understand Einar's gruff ways and bitterness.
+The next morning she takes Griff with her and leaves to stay with Nina, who ends up helping her understand Einar's gruff ways and bitterness because Nina is also grieving the loss of her own daughter.